What is Bevespi Aerosphere and how is it used?

 - Do not throw the BEVESPI AEROSPHERE canister into a fire or an incinerator.

-- Throw away BEVESPI AEROSPHERE 3 months after you open the foil pouch or when the dose indicator reaches zero “0”, whichever comes first.
+- Throw away BEVESPI AEROSPHERE 3 months after you open the foil pouch (3 weeks for the 28 inhalation canister) or when the dose indicator reaches zero “0”, whichever comes first.

 - Keep BEVESPI AEROSPHERE and all medicines out of the reach of children.